-Crook was delayed but Terry, Custer and Gibbon met-up in mid-June and after a scouting party found a trail headed toward Little Big Horn Valley, they decided Custer should move in, surround the Indians and await reinforcements.
+Crook was delayed but Terry, Custer and Gibbon met-up in mid-June and after a scouting party found a trail headed toward Little Big Horn Valley, they decided Custer should move in, surround the tribes and await reinforcements.

 Custer forged ahead but things didn’t go as planned.
 Around midday on June 25, his scouts located Sitting Bull’s camp.
 Instead of waiting for reinforcements, however, Custer planned a surprise attack for the next day.
 He moved it up when he thought the Native American forces had discovered his position.

 Custer divided his more than 600 men into four groups.
-He ordered one small battalion to stay with the supply train and the other two, led by Captain Frederick Benteen and Major Marcus Reno, to attack from the south and prevent the Indians from escaping.
+He ordered one small battalion to stay with the supply train and the other two, led by Captain Frederick Benteen and Major Marcus Reno, to attack from the south and prevent the tribesman from escaping.
 Custer would lead the final group—210 men strong—and planned to attack from the north.

 Reno’s group attacked first but swiftly embarked on a disorganized retreat after realizing they were completely outnumbered.
 By the time they’d regrouped, at least 30 troops were dead.